layilin/SP23-33852/_paginated/sc-page101.md

 [^f101n1]: Scattered, spread.

-[^f101n2]: In Greek mythology, Machaon was a Greek physician and the son of Asclepius, the god of healing.
+[^f101n2]: In Greek mythology, Machaon was a physician and the son of Asclepius, a god of healing.

 [^f101n3]: Henry VII (1457-1509) was the first Tudor king of England.
 He succeeded Richard III, ending the Wars of the Roses, and was himself followed by his son, Henry VIII.